chef/chef-web-docs/content/style/linking.md

 {{< note >}}

 relref doesn't validate links to headings, only page links.
-Double checkout your headings when adding or updating heading links.
+Double check your headings when adding or updating heading links.

 {{< /note >}}